 I am a proponant of closing the gender and ethnicity gaps in the computer science industry.
 To that end:

 - I started a chapter of Hack Club to interest students in coding and computer science.

 - I formed a chapter of the Girls Who Code club.
 Girls who want to learn to code, or those who want to go further with their coding, are welcome to join.

 - Here is an article that might interest you: Connecting Girls to Computer Science.
-Here you can find information about helping young women gain confidence in coding, robitics, gaming, etc.
+You can find information about helping young women gain confidence in coding, robotics, gaming, etc.

 Girls Who Code logo

 Hack Club logo

 SpaceX rocket propels first GPS III satellite into orbit.
 My son and his Air Force team helped secure funding for this and nine other GPS III satellites.